wolfmanjm/kivy-smoothie-host/README.md

 The Update System menu entry requires git to be installed and the running directory be a valid git repo pointing to github.

+When running on a desktop you can jog using the keyboard up/down/left/right/pgup/pgdown keys, the default jog is 0.1mm, if ctrl key is pressed it is 0.01mm, if shift is pressed it is 1mm. pgup/pgdown move the Z axis. up/down move the Y axis and left/right move the X axis.

 ## Install on RPI

 ### Rasbian/Debian Stretch